-Founded in 1997 as Providence Ministries, Kòt a Kòt began as a way to care for six little girls in Haiti.
-Our goal was to provide resources so these girls could be raised in a loving, Haitian family while maintaining ties to their families of origin and surrounding communities.
-We have been able to do this because of the wisdom and love of their Haitian foster family to whom we are so grateful.
+In 1997 Kòt a Kòt began as a way to care for six little girls in Haiti.
+Our goal was to provide resources so these girls, who came from desperate situations, could be raised in a loving Haitian family, yet maintain ties to their families of origin.

 It is our desire to

 empower these girls, who are now young women, to become independent and